tacheometry/steam-hour-farmer/README.md

     This will start playing Team Fortress 2 and Garry's Mod for example.

     The `GAMES` part of the file describes what games you'd like the bot to play, separated by a comma.
+You can also include a non-Steam game name, for example:

+    ```sh
+    GAMES="Hello World,440,400"
+    ```

     Additionally, a `PERSONA` value may be supplied to set the online status of the user.
 Can be Online (1), Busy (2), Away (3), Snooze (4).
 For example,